 It may be tempting to call a halt to a Monte Carlo simulation when the output is something you suspected should be the result.
 This temptation can be resisted by making sure the simulation is run a statistically significant number of times, checked by, and even preferably performed by an independent entity.
 In addition, error in Monte Carlo simulations has been shown to change in the ration of 1/(square root of M), where M is the number of sample points.
 It’s better therefore to define an appropriate value for M (perhaps 10,000), run the simulation and average the results to reach an objective result with correspondingly less chance of error.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you to model uncertainty in Monte Carlo simulations, then try a thirty day free evaluation of Analytica to see what it can do for you.
+If you’d like to know how Analytica, the modeling software from Lumina, can help you to model uncertainty in Monte Carlo simulations, then try a free trial of Analytica to see what it can do for you.